nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### \[Proposed\] Data archiving

-_{Explain here how the module archiving feature will be implemented}_
+_{Explain here how the data archiving feature will be implemented}_

 --------------------------------------------------------------------------------------------------------------------